Yuan suffers biggest weekly loss as PBOC punishes speculators

 While the yuan has been allowed to move in a 1 percent trading band against the U.S. dollar on either side of the central bank's daily reference rate since April 2012, it has mostly hugged the stronger end of the band.

-As a relatively low-risk, high-yield currency that has gained more than 35 percent against the dollar since it was revalued in 2005, the Chinese yuan has become a growing favourite among international investors.
+As a relatively low-risk, high-yield currency that has gained more than 35 percent against the dollar since it was revalued in 2005, the Chinese yuan has become a growing favorite among international investors.

 The yuan has firmed every year against the dollar since 2010 with recent gains coming amid very little volatility and despite widespread weakness among emerging market currencies, fuelling growth of speculative capital flows.